|

 and the cruel venom of asps.”
 This

 appears in a description of Israel’s enemies.
-It tells us that dinosaurs (or at least some
+It tells us that dinosaur-like creatures (or at least some

 of them) were known to be poisonous.